 When you bring your cat home, you may need to make a few introductions to other cats, dogs, or children who live in the house.
 How these introductions go will depend partly on the personality and temperament of your new cat.

 If you have another cat in the house, it’s best to take a slow, staged approach to introductions.
 When you first bring the new cat home, put the resident cat in a separate room to give the newcomer time to check out the house without interference.
-You should continue to keep the cats in different rooms for some time, so they can get used to the sounds and smells of each other before meeting face to face.
+You should keep the cats in different rooms for some time, so they can get used to the sounds and smells of each other before meeting face to face.

 If the dog acts aggressively or the cat seems distressed, separate them and take a break, but don’t give up hope.
-It can take time and patience, but cats and dogs have been known to live happily ever after!
+It can take time and patience, but cats and dogs have been known to live happily ever after.
 If you have any issues or concerns, don't hesitate to talk with your vet or an animal behaviorist who can offer advice on your specific situation.

 Introductions between cats and kids will vary depending on the age of the children.
 If your kids are old enough to understand what’s going on and follow instructions, you can explain that they need to give the cat time to get used to new people and surroundings.
 Tell them to approach the cat slowly rather than scooping their new furry friend up in their arms right away.

 If your kids are too young to follow instructions, show them by example.
-For instance, have them stand a safe distance away as you interact with the cat gently and then let them have a turn under your watchful eye.
+For instance, have them stand a safe distance away as you interact with the cat gently, and then let them have a turn under your watchful eye.
 If the cat seems distressed, get them to back away and give the cat more time to get comfortable.

-Some cats will acclimate to kids quickly, while others (especially older cats) may take awhile to get used to the high energy and noise of children.
+Some cats will acclimate to kids quickly, while others (especially older cats) may take a while to get used to the high energy and noise of children.
 Senior cats who can need more quiet time may not be a good match for a houseful of rambunctious kids.

-And of course, most of all, enjoy your new cat!
+And of course, most of all, enjoy your new cat.
 Cats are wonderful companions who can add lots of love and fun to your home.